 Learn more about business legal structures.

-- See if your proposed name is available.
-Check the Australian Securities and Investments Commission's (ASIC) organisations and business names search.
+- Check the Australian Securities and Investments Commission's (ASIC) organisations and business names search tool to see if your proposed name is available.

 - Ask your solicitor and business adviser about the best structure and name for your business.

-- Learn how to register a business name.
+- Read more about registering a business name.